• Skip to primary navigation

 After this, I began to dig into the Word of God.
 I became hungry and wanted more than what I had experienced in my Christian life.
 As I was introduced to new ways of thinking, I started to question some things I was taught.

-What about Acts chapter 2 and the early church?
+What About Acts Chapter 2 and the Early Church?

 After I came home from Canada and left the Amish, I joined the Beachy Amish/Mennonite church.
 There I instantly connected with a young lady who had received the Holy Spirit baptism.
 She also had something within her that I was seeking for.